SijieSong/CVPR21-Cogrounding_semantic_attention/README.md

 ```
 @inproceedings{cogrounding_2021_CVPR,
-author = {Song, Sijie and Lin Xudong and Liu, Jiaying and Guo, Zongming and Chang, Shih-Fu},
+author = {Song, Sijie and Lin, Xudong and Liu, Jiaying and Guo, Zongming and Chang, Shih-Fu},
 title = {Co-Grounding Networks with Semantic Attention for Referring Expression Comprehension in Videos},
 booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
 month = {June},